Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 What will it cost?

 Lafayette College is committed to trying to maintain the cost of off-campus interim programs to make them as affordable as possible.
-Costs for off-campus interim programs typically range from $4,800 – 11,000 depending on the program.
+Costs for off-campus interim programs typically range from $4,800 to 11,000 depending on the program.
 That amount typically covers tuition, airfare, accommodations, on-site program-related transportation, admission fees to program-sponsored activities, and Lafayette’s overseas health and safety insurance plan.
-Please see the individual program brochure pages (linked above in the Programs section) for individual program costs.
+Please see the individual program info pages (linked above in the Programs section) for individual program costs.

 Is financial aid available?